google/flax/README.md

 # Flax: A neural network library for JAX designed for flexibility

-**NOTE**: This is pre-release software.
+**NOTE**: This is pre-release software and net yet ready for general use.
 If you want to use it, please get in touch with us at flax-dev@google.com.

 ## Background: JAX